sathishgnanaprakasam/fsdwetb7/readme.md

 ## Promise

 - A promise is an object that represents the eventual completion or failure of an asynchronous operation.
+- Promises executes asynchronously.
+- The operations inside the promise are executed in the order they are defined or called.

 States: